Search Filters

 -

-After you select the filter, it appears in the search filters bar.
+When you select the filter, it appears in the search filters bar and a new search runs automatically.

 Create a New Search Filter